 - I. Commissioned Ruling Elders (CREs)

 - II.
 Records Retention Policy

 - III.
 Seeking to Be Faithful Together: Guidelines for Presbyterians During Times of Disagreement

 - IV.
 Sexual Misconduct Policy

 - V. Simplified Special Rules of Order and Standing Rules for Electronic Meetings Using Zoom or other Video Conferencing Technology

 - VI.
 Social Media Policy

 - VII.
 Social Media Guidelines

+- VIII.
+Anti-Racism Policy

+- IX.
+Harassment Policy

+- X...
+Policy for the Protection of Children, Youth and Vulnerable Adults

-A. Mission Statement of the Presbytery of Prospect Hill
+A. Mission Statement of the Presbytery of Prospect Hill.

+With believers in every time and place, we affirm our common mission as witnesses to our Lord and Savior Jesus Christ.
 Our mission as the Presbytery of Prospect Hill is to ensure in the midst of our diversity the nurturing and energizing of Presbyterians by unifying and solidifying the focus of our faith in Jesus Christ through Worship, Leadership, Discipleship, Stewardship, and Partnership.